digicatapult/.github/README_EXAMPLE.md

 - Any scripts that are relevant for setting up / configuration of the service
 - API specification, please refer to the examples below
-- Ither relevant unique configurations
+- Other relevant unique configurations
 <!--
 ### Scripts
 If service uses scripts please cover in a detail here.